Batteries

 Storage Conditions

 • It is best to store batteries at room temperature.
 There is no need to place them in the refrigerator.
-Avoid long periods of extreme cold or hot temperatures
+Avoid long periods of extreme cold or hot temperatures.

 Shelf Life

-• Lithium: holds 80% of charge up to 15 years.
+• Non-rechargeable Lithium - holds 80% of its charge for up to 15 years.

 • NiMH (LSD): can retain up to 85% of its charge after one year in storage and 70% at 5 years.